Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/Analysis conclusions.md

 To further validate the numerical analysos, solidworks simulations were conducted to validate heat flow power requirements to maintain temperature.
 ![PeltierTop24Cooling](https://github.com/user-attachments/assets/9d23ece7-136b-449f-b6f5-6b737a1007f3)

+## Final recommendation

+From the data available, several conclusions can be drawn:

+ - the only option that would fit into current energy budget is cooling a smaller tank.
+This is an option done commercially and such system could be retrofitted and reverse engineered from existing systems.
+ - Despite their complexity, refrigerant cycles offer more efficient cooling and would be likely more suitable than Peltier cells
+ - Cooling a whole tank is an option especially in the wet season.
+This would require larger solar panel area and may interfere with passive cooling.

+There are several possible next steps from this research.
+The clearest path to successful implementation is purchasing a simple cyclic cooling module and/or a commercial water cooling system.
+It was determined that passive cooling approaches hold more promise in delivering large cooling at smaller power, so they should be prioritised.
+The active cooling approaches can be then fitted on top of passive in case it proves to be not strong enough.